JWT890/amazonwordpresslightsail/README.md

 Fourth step is back on the Lightsail page, to choose the running instance once again and go to the networking tab and create a static IP address.
 Then create a DNS zone.
 Go to the Domains & DNS tab on the side and choose create a DNS zone.
 ![image](https://github.com/user-attachments/assets/08c0dd13-eb3e-4fe3-bf4d-a002c7ded4c5)
 Before this, however, you need to create a domain name prior to the DNS zone.
 Go to the create a domain name tab and think of a domain that is not in use.
+Then circle back to the DNS zone portion